Variational and linearly-implicit integrators, with applications: Appendix

-where the nonlinearity $f_2+\mathcal{O}(1)$ again only manifests as a slow force, which is asymptotically dominated by the linear term that leads to periodic oscillations.
-Analogous to the above linear case, $y^\omega$ is hence locally ergodic, the Lagrange multiplier $\lambda$ is asymptotically well-defined, and the solution $x^\omega$, $y^\omega$ F-converges to the effective solution $x$, $y$. \end{proof}
+where nonlinearity $f_2+\mathcal{O}(1)$ again manifests as a slow force, which is dominated by the linear term that leads to asymptotically periodic oscillations.
+Hence, similar to the linear case, $y^\omega$ is locally ergodic on energy shell, the Lagrange multiplier $\lambda$ is well-defined, and the solution $x^\omega$, $y^\omega$ F-converges to the effective solution $x$, $y$. \end{proof}

-With these two lemmas, we can prove Theorem \ref{asymptoticLambdaTheorem}.
-Figure \ref{asymptoticLambdaTheoremFigure} visualizes the notations used in the proof to help understand the geometry.